JamesJackaman/StructurePreservingIterativeSolvers/README.md

 ## What is CGMRES?

-CGMRES is a constrained GMRES algorithm, where before termination a list of user-specified constraints are enforced, the core functionality is described in more detail in **[here](docs/solvers.md)**.
+CGMRES is a constrained FGMRES algorithm, where before termination a list of user-specified constraints are enforced, the core functionality is described in more detail in **[here](docs/solvers.md)**.

 ## Application of CGMRES to test problems